bombasticbob/PDP11/README.md

 you will need to detach the file from the simh console.

+## additional information

-additional information (such as PDP11 documentation) can be found at:
+Additional information (such as PDP11 documentation) can be found at:

   http://simh.trailing-edge.com/pdf/all_docs.html
   http://bitsavers.trailing-edge.com/pdf/dec/pdp11/rt11/v5.6_Aug91/